wilsonliaows/docs/connectors/xero.md

 ## Xero - How to find different IDs in Xero

 ### What is an ID?
 An ID is a unique identifier for an object in the API.
-In Xero, some IDs such as **contact ID** are required in creating an action and they can be easily obtained using **search** or other actions.
+In Xero, some IDs such as **Contact ID** are required in creating an action and they can be easily obtained using **Search** or other actions.

 ### Contact ID